bufbuild-ru/docs/docs/cli/modules-workspaces/index.md

 ### Module documentation

 In addition to comments associated with your Protobuf definitions, we recommend adding a `README.md` file at the module root to describe the module's overall function.
-The module `README.md` file is similar to a GitHub repository's `README.md` and currently supports all CommonMark syntax.Because the `README.md` is displayed as the primary user documentation for modules, we consider it an integral part of the module.
+The module `README.md` file is similar to a GitHub repository's `README.md` and currently supports all CommonMark syntax.

+Because the `README.md` is displayed as the primary user documentation for modules, we consider it an integral part of the module.
 Any changes made to it trigger a new commit in the BSR.
 See [Adding documentation](../../bsr/documentation/create-docs/) for more information.

 ### Module license

 Public repositories on the public BSR are often used to share open source software.
-For your repository to truly be open source, you need to license it so that others are free to use, change, and distribute the software.As a best practice, we encourage you to include the license file with your module.
+For your repository to truly be open source, you need to license it so that others are free to use, change, and distribute the software.

+As a best practice, we encourage you to include the license file with your module.
 To do this, simply include a `LICENSE` file at the module root and push it to the BSR.

 ::: tip Note
 You need to have a LICENSE file (or at least a symlink to one) in your module directory for its Go package to display on pkg.go.dev, per the [Go license policy](https://pkg.go.dev/license-policy).